banterability/banterability.com/src/posts/2022/an-attempt-was-made.md

 date: 2022-01-25
 ---

+We're celebrating a birthday.
+In September, the first domain name I ever registered will be old enough to order a whiskey sour.

+I've had a presence on the internet in some form or another for even longer, fiddling with

+I registered this domain in November 2005

+a folder on a shared host
+a number of Wordpress instances, both hosted and otherwise redirected to Tumblr / Medium no fewer than five homegrown blog engines

+But for the last

+back in the good old days, when I, a pre-teen, registered a .com domain by just telling someone over the phone that I was good for the cash.

 I’ve had a presence on the internet in some form or another for at least 20 years

+2001-09-18T16:11:35Z

 ```
 % whois banterability.com
 >   Creation Date: 2005-11-19T08:03:19Z
 ```

 (16 Years, 67 Days)